White Supremacist Ideas Have Historical Roots In U.S. Christianity

 "When people get shot, when our president says something racially charged, people get pushed into their corners, and they don't wrestle with what does this mean for me as a minority, what does this mean for me as a white person, but also, what does this mean for me as a follower of Jesus?"

 "So often the contemporary church is a weak, ineffectual voice with an uncertain sound," King wrote.
 "So often it is an arch-defender of the status quo.
-Far from being disturbed by the presence of the church, the power structure of the average community is consoled by the church's silent—and often even vocal—sanction of things as they are."
+Far from being disturbed by the presence of the church, the power structure of the average community is consoled by the church's silent — and often even vocal — sanction of things as they are."

 A theology of inaction